nnikolic72/funtograph/README.md

 // requirements.txt - Heroku
 1. Add this string without quotes to the end of requrements.txt. "-r requirements_heroku.txt" 2.
 Convert requirements.txt file in Notepad++ to Encoding > Encode in ANSI

-// Hwow to remove already commited file from Git git rm -r --cached .idea
+// How to remove already commited file from Git git rm -r --cached .idea
 -> update .gitignore
 git commit -m "some text"